Exotic 4-manifolds with small trisection genus: Trisection genera of exotic -manifolds with boundary.

 \begin{proof}[Proof of Theorem~\ref{main:g=4exotic}] We show that the $4$-manifolds $P_1$ and $Q_1$ are induced by the $(4,3;0,4)$-relative trisection diagrams $\calD_{P_1}$ and $\calD_ {Q_1}$, respectively.
-For each diagram of Figure~\ref{fig:td-PQ-cutarc}, by using the algorithm given in \cite[Subsection~2.2]{KimMil20}, we obtain the induced handlebody diagrams (see the first diagram of Figure~\ref{fig:Kcalc-P} and Figure~\ref{fig:Kd-Q2}).
-Figure~\ref{fig:Kcalc-P} shows that the $4$-manifold induced by $\calD_{P_1}$ is diffeomorphic to $P_1$.
-The operation $(*)$ is shown in Figure~\ref{fig:AKmove}, which was introduced by Akbulut and Kirby~\cite{AkbKir79}.
+The relative trisection diagram $\calD_{P_1}$ induces the first handlebody diagram of Figure~\ref{fig:Kcalc-P} by using the algorithm described in Figure~\ref{fig:td-D_n-KMalg}.
+The handle moves in Figure~\ref{fig:Kcalc-P} shows that the $4$-manifold induced by $\calD_{P_1}$ is diffeomorphic to $P_1$.
+The operation $(*)$ is obtained by the procedure shown in Figure~\ref{fig:AKmove}.
+This operation was introduced by Akbulut and Kirby~\cite{AkbKir79}.
+For the details of the final isotopy in Figure~\ref{fig:Kcalc-P}, see Figure~\ref{fig:Kcalc-isotopy}.
+The relative trisection diagram $\calD_{Q_1}$ induces the handlebody diagrams of Figure~\ref{fig:Kd-Q2}.
 In addition, we see that the $4$-manifold given by Figure~\ref{fig:Kd-Q2} is diffeomorphic to $Q_1$ by performing the same handle moves of Figure~\ref{fig:Kcalc-W^-(0,k)}.
 Hence, both $P_1$ and $Q_1$ admit $(4,3;0,4)$-relative trisections.

 Next, we give lower bounds of the trisection genera of $P_1$ and $Q_1$.
 For the handlebody diagram of them shown in Figure~\ref{fig:Kd-Q1}, by using the slam-dunk move, we see that $\partial{P_1}$ and $\partial{Q_1}$ are homeomorphic to $\partial{W^-(0,1)}$, which is hyperbolic (see \cite[Theorem 1.1]{Yam18}).
 By using the inequality of \cite[Corollary~4.2]{Tak22a}, we conclude that $g(P_1)=g(Q_1)\geq\chi(P_1)+2=4$. \end{proof}